A pragmatic classification framework for AI incident monitoring: Framework

 \subsection{Classification}

-To classify a MQ, we first derive the harm-per-exposure trend $\hat{H}$ by comparing the rates of change of the harm~$H$ and exposure~$E$ trends from our estimation procedures.
-If~$H$ grows faster than~$E$, $\hat{H}$ is rising, and vice versa.
-At order-of-magnitude levels of accuracy, this requires only the determination of which trend is dominant, not precise division.
-MQs for which~$E$ or~$H$ cannot be determined are \emph{unclassifiable}.
+To classify an MQ, we first derive the harm-per-exposure trend $\hat{H}$ by comparing the rates of change of the harm~$H$ trend and exposure~$E$ trend from our estimation procedures.
+If~$H$ grows faster than~$E$, $\hat{H}$ is \emph{increasing}, and vice versa.
+MQs for which~$E$ or~$H$ cannot be determined or for which the trends are not reliably distinguishable are \emph{unclassifiable}.

-The classification framework is a 2$\times$2 grid taking raw exposure trend~$E$ and harm-per-exposure trend $\hat{H}$ as inputs (see Figure~\ref{fig:classification}), and mapping their combinations to four categories with distinct governance implications as follows:
+The simplest non-trivial classification is a 2$\times$2-grid taking raw exposure trend~$E$ and harm-per-exposure trend $\hat{H}$ as inputs (see Figure~\ref{fig:classification}).
+This highlights rather than masks our epistemic limitations.
+The result is a mapping to four trajectories with distinct governance implications as follows:

-\textbf{Escalating.} Both the population at risk and the harm per unit exposure are growing.
-This demands urgent response: expanded monitoring, active investigation into causal drivers, and possibly regulatory intervention.
+\regime{Escalating}{\uparrow}{\uparrow\to} Both the population at risk and the harm per unit exposure are growing.
+This demands an urgent response: expanded monitoring, active investigation into causal drivers, and possibly regulatory intervention.

-\textbf{Mitigating.} More people are exposed, but harm per unit exposure is decreasing, suggesting existing safeguards are working.
+\regime{Mitigating}{\downarrow\to}{\uparrow} More people are exposed, but harm per unit exposure is decreasing, suggesting existing safeguards are working.
 Continued monitoring is warranted: a failure of current controls could shift the trajectory to escalating.

-\textbf{Concentrating.} Fewer people are exposed, but those who are face worse outcomes.
+\regime{Concentrating}{\uparrow\to}{\downarrow} Fewer people are exposed, but those who are face worse outcomes.
 This calls for targeted protective measures and investigation into why harm is intensifying.

-\textbf{Receding.} Neither dimension is worsening.
+\regime{Receding}{\downarrow}{\downarrow\to} Neither dimension is worsening.
 Additional intervention may not be required.
 Where specific measures preceded this trajectory, maintaining or extending them to related domains may be worthwhile.

-The framework prioritises transparency over precision.
-Directional trends are the most defensible claim the estimation procedure can support under realistic data constraints.
-A 2$\times$2 grid is the simplest non-trivial classification that captures them, highlighting, rather than masking, our epistemic limitations.